projectcipher/cipher/README.md

 # Cipher's Guidebook 🌊

 [Cipher](http://projectcipher.io) is a launchpad into code.
-This the guidebook that will introduce you to programming!
+This is our guidebook that will introduce you to programming!

 Guides are lessons that help familiarize you with new coding concepts.